bradfordbradford/pakpao--fed/README.md

-# Red Eye
+# Ristretto

 #### A Starter Kit & Styleboard
 Eye opening essentials to get you up and out the door in a hurry.
-Red Eye puts the essentials at your fingertips with an emphasis on typography-without weighing down your stylesheet:
+Ristretto is a straight shot of essentials with lush overtones of typography and semantic markup.

+Powerful.
+Lightweight.
+Ristretto.

 - [Foundation 5](http://foundation.zurb.com/docs/)
 - [Compass](http://compass-style.org/)